 Statistical analysis

-The collected data were subjected to analysis of variance (ANOVA) using the randomized complete block design.
+The collected data were subjected to analysis of variance (ANOVA) using the.
 Treatment means were compared using the least significant difference (LSD) test at the 5% probability level.
 The coefficient of variation (CV) was calculated to assess experimental precision.
 Pearson’s correlation analysis and principal component analysis (PCA) were performed to evaluate relationships among growth and yield traits and to visualize treatment performance.
 Statistical analyses were conducted using standard statistical software.

+Economic analyses should be included since the objective is to identify economically viable technique that can enhance jute productivity

+Way economic analyses( the procedure should presented here)

 Results and Discussion

 Table results show that treatments differed significantly for PP (m²), PH (m), FY (t/ha) and SY (t/ha) while BD (mm) and BT (mm) were not significantly affected (all values carry the same letter “a”).Results showed that S1T2 treatment significantly highest fiber yield (3.27 t/ha).
 Bark thickness was highest in the S1T2 treatment, where BD was highest in the S1T2 treatment.